 - + General

 New College Durham is the Data Controller for the Personal Data we collect and hold.
-The Data Protection Officer is Suzy Taylor, Information Governance and Projects Manager, and she can be contacted at firstname.lastname@example.org.
-Please contact her if you have an enquiry about how the College manages your personal data; if you want to make a request in relation to your personal data rights, including to access information we may hold about you.
+Our Data Protection Officer (DPO) can be contacted at firstname.lastname@example.org.
+Please contact the DPO if you have an enquiry about how the College manages your personal data or if you want to make a request in relation to your personal data rights, including to access information we may hold about you.

 - + Enquiries